GreenMouth/Notes/README.md

 With high lambda (regularization parameter), weights will be close to 0.
 That will make a lot of neurons effect = 0 or less effect; network will become simpler (but still deep); and thus high variance network becomes high bias and then eventually learns function which is 'just right'.

+Machine Learning can solve a specific 'well defined' task.

 #Normalization vs Standardization: